Can’t Afford a Lawyer? How to Get Legal Aid in Singapore

 The PJP provides legal consultation at a fixed fee of $1,800 (excluding GST and other disbursements) for 6 hours.
 This amount includes a legal fee and an administrative fee.
 For a specific breakdown of the payment, please visit the PJP website.

-Interested parties may approach the Community Justice Centre located at 1 Havelock Square, Level 1 State Courts Complex, Singapore 059724, to apply for the PJP.
+Interested parties may approach the Community Justice Centre located at 1 Havelock Square, #B1-6/7/8, State Courts Towers, Singapore 059724, to apply for the PJP.

 Legal Aid Scheme for Capital Offences (LASCO)

 Persons charged with capital offences – offences that carry the death penalty – are automatically assigned legal counsel by the state under the Legal Aid Scheme for Capital Offences (LASCO) free of charge.